Nucor (NYSE:NUE) Rating Increased to Buy at Argus

-Argus upgraded shares of Nucor (NYSE:NUE) from a hold rating to a buy rating in a research note published on Friday morning, Price Targets.com reports.
-They currently have $85.00 price target on the basic materials company’s stock.
+Nucor (NYSE:NUE) was upgraded by equities research analysts at Argus from a “hold” rating to a “buy” rating in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has a $85.00 price objective on the basic materials company’s stock.
+Argus’ price target indicates a potential upside of 7.19% from the stock’s current price.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, May 11th.
-Shareholders of record on Wednesday, March 31st will be given a $0.405 dividend.
-The ex-dividend date of this dividend is Tuesday, March 30th.
-This represents a $1.62 dividend on an annualized basis and a dividend yield of 2.33%.
-Nucor’s dividend payout ratio is currently 37.59%.

-In other Nucor news, CFO James D. Frias sold 39,920 shares of the business’s stock in a transaction dated Thursday, March 18th.
-The stock was sold at an average price of $70.64, for a total value of $2,819,948.80.
-Following the completion of the sale, the chief financial officer now owns 367,651 shares of the company’s stock, valued at $25,970,866.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Craig A. Feldman sold 29,672 shares of the business’s stock in a transaction dated Wednesday, February 24th.
-The stock was sold at an average price of $62.53, for a total value of $1,855,390.16.
-Following the completion of the sale, the executive vice president now directly owns 109,311 shares of the company’s stock, valued at approximately $6,835,216.83.
+In other Nucor news, EVP Craig A. Feldman sold 29,672 shares of the company’s stock in a transaction on Wednesday, February 24th.
+The shares were sold at an average price of $62.53, for a total transaction of $1,855,390.16.
+Following the completion of the transaction, the executive vice president now directly owns 109,311 shares in the company, valued at $6,835,216.83.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Douglas J. Jellison sold 4,055 shares of the company’s stock in a transaction on Thursday, March 18th.
+The stock was sold at an average price of $72.00, for a total transaction of $291,960.00.
+Following the transaction, the executive vice president now owns 88,788 shares of the company’s stock, valued at $6,392,736.
 The disclosure for this sale can be found here.
-Insiders sold 91,059 shares of company stock valued at $6,194,377 in the last ninety days.
-Insiders own 1.39% of the company’s stock.
+Over the last quarter, insiders sold 97,059 shares of company stock valued at $6,618,337.
+Company insiders own 1.39% of the company’s stock.

-Large investors have recently made changes to their positions in the business.
-Marshall Wace North America L.P. acquired a new position in shares of Nucor during the 1st quarter worth about $54,000.
-FMR LLC lifted its position in shares of Nucor by 123.0% during the 1st quarter.
-FMR LLC now owns 674,154 shares of the basic materials company’s stock worth $39,337,000 after purchasing an additional 371,876 shares during the last quarter.
-Blair William & Co.
-IL lifted its position in shares of Nucor by 18.4% during the 3rd quarter.
-Blair William & Co.
-IL now owns 6,956 shares of the basic materials company’s stock worth $312,000 after purchasing an additional 1,081 shares during the last quarter.
-Commerce Bank lifted its position in shares of Nucor by 36.1% during the 3rd quarter.
-Commerce Bank now owns 15,046 shares of the basic materials company’s stock worth $675,000 after purchasing an additional 3,989 shares during the last quarter.
-Finally, Sei Investments Co. lifted its position in shares of Nucor by 0.9% during the 3rd quarter.
-Sei Investments Co. now owns 83,561 shares of the basic materials company’s stock worth $3,744,000 after purchasing an additional 780 shares during the last quarter.
-75.12% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the business.
+Lighthouse Financial Advisors Inc. raised its position in Nucor by 0.4% during the fourth quarter.
+Lighthouse Financial Advisors Inc. now owns 49,630 shares of the basic materials company’s stock worth $2,640,000 after acquiring an additional 199 shares during the period.
+Raymond James Trust N.A. raised its position in Nucor by 2.4% during the fourth quarter.
+Raymond James Trust N.A. now owns 9,082 shares of the basic materials company’s stock worth $483,000 after acquiring an additional 217 shares during the period.
+SPC Financial Inc. raised its position in Nucor by 3.0% during the fourth quarter.
+SPC Financial Inc. now owns 8,223 shares of the basic materials company’s stock worth $437,000 after acquiring an additional 240 shares during the period.
+Beacon Investment Advisory Services Inc. raised its position in shares of Nucor by 5.0% in the fourth quarter.
+Beacon Investment Advisory Services Inc. now owns 5,178 shares of the basic materials company’s stock valued at $275,000 after buying an additional 246 shares during the last quarter.
+Finally, Prestige Wealth Management Group LLC raised its position in shares of Nucor by 11.6% in the fourth quarter.
+Prestige Wealth Management Group LLC now owns 2,540 shares of the basic materials company’s stock valued at $135,000 after buying an additional 263 shares during the last quarter.
+Institutional investors own 75.12% of the company’s stock.

 About Nucor